zastrowm/sdk-typescript/docs/PR.md

 ## Checklist Items

  - [ ] Does the PR description target a Senior Engineer familiar with the project?
+ - [ ] Does the PR description give an overview of the feature being implemented, including any notes on key implemention decisions
+ - [ ] Does the PR include a "Resolves #<ISSUE NUMBER>" in the body and is not bolded?
  - [ ] Does the PR contain the motivation or use-cases behind the change?
  - [ ] Does the PR omit irrelevent details not needed for historical reference?